First North Luzon Transit: Former Routes

-First North Luzon Transit served Dagupan - Baguio via Agoo, La Union which is now Victory Liner.
+First North Luzon Transit previously served the Dagupan - Baguio route via Agoo, La Union, which is now serviced by Victory Liner.

-Former Royal Eagle had also route to Roxas, Isabela which is now taken by Victory Liner, as well as Santiago, Isabela and Maddela, Quirino which are Five Star Bus Company's now.
+The former Royal Eagle also had a route to Roxas, Isabela which is now operated by Victory Liner, as well as Santiago, Isabela and Maddela, Quirino which are now serviced by Five Star Bus Company.

 Sister companies and subsidiaries

-Although First North Luzon Transit is under its parent, Five Star Bus Company, the company has also its subsidiaries bearing with these names:
+Although First North Luzon Transit is under its parent, Five Star Bus Company, the company has also subsidiaries bearing these names: